mrchrisster/MiSTer_SAM/README.md

 ## Advanced Usage
 For technical users here are a few handy tricks to observe and debug SAM.

-- To enable more console messages: `samquiet="No"`
+- To enable more console messages: `samdebug="Yes"`
 - Check the generated MGL file under `/tmp/SAM_game.mgl`.

 ## SSH features